shivanya-chandra/pcllab.github.io/docs/handbook/programming-guide/unsorted-examples.md

 The first examples come from `jsPsych-Plugins/pcllab-core/examples`.
 These should work.

+!!! warning

     The snippets under the _Untested_ title come from `jsPsych-Plugins/pcllab-core/test` folders.
 These were created to test specific functionality and might not do what is expected.

 ## Experimenter Paced